 Avascular Necrosis: Causes, Symptoms & Diagnostic Methods

 Avascular necrosis (AVN) occurs when the blood supply to a bone is lost.
 It causes the bone tissue to die and possibly collapse.
-This disease often affects the hip but can also harm the shoulder, knee, or ankle and is more common in men aged 30 to 60.
+The hip (femoral head) is most commonly affected, but avascular necrosis may involve multiple joints at the same time, particularly in systemic conditions or steroid-related cases.
 Hence, early treatment is crucial.

 What is the main cause of avascular necrosis?